B-AROL-O/RUCHE/ros2_pkg/README.md

 #### ELEGOO launch commands

-Open two terminals and run the following commands to launch the controller and brigde
+Open two terminals and run the following commands to launch the controller and bridge

 In terminal 1: